 We also invite submissions of original artwork (painting, illustration, photography, other digital media, etc), sent as colour image files, along with a brief (300 words max, artist’s statement).
 Images may be used as a feature section, or to complement critical and creative texts, as per the editors’ discretion.

-The next deadline for submissions is 21 March 2022.
+Gramarye issue 22 will be a special issue in collaboration with the Open Graves, Open Minds project based on their conference ‘Ill met by moonlight’: Gothic encounters with enchantment and the Faerie realm in literature and culture’.
+However, we are still open for submissions that if accepted may be published in a future issue, so our next deadline for submissions is on 21 September 2022.
 If you would like to receive a complimentary e-book of the most recent issue to check content and style, please request one from assistant Heather Robbins (firstname.lastname@example.org).

 Submissions should be accompanied by a separate file with the title, a 100-word abstract, a brief (100 words) biographical note and, for creative work that draws on existing fairy tales, folklore, myth or fantastical traditions, a similarly short statement on why you were drawn to do so.
 Relevant colour image files, along with copyright permission, may also be supplied at this stage.